Emil Lewis Holmdahl: Parque and Cuernavaca

 "I was lying on my stomach and hugging the ground as close as I could, when a grenade landed on my arm, next to my face.
 I couldn't pull the fuse as it sunk into the hide.
 I tried to throw it, but as I was lying flat I couldn't throw it very far.
 Then there was an explosive.
 It seemed like the world would come to an end.
 I was blinded for a minute.
 There was a terrible pain in my left side."

 The Zapatistas left Holmdahl no time to recover and soon mounted another charge which was barely beaten off.
 For several more hours the beleaguered Rurales fought back repeated attacks, but as it began to get dark, Holmdahl realized that the next attack would annulate his small band.
 But as luck held he heard the hooting of a whistle, and roaring down the track came a train loaded with federal cavalry under the command of Colonel Peña.
 They had been dispatched from Mexico City after the panic-stricken refugee train arrived and told the crews told of the Rurales abandonment.
 The boxcar doors swung open and Colonel Peña led around 100 mounted troops against the Zapatistas, who quickly mounted their horses and rode breakneck for safety in the surrounding mountains, while the Rurales cheered and a badly wounded Holmdahl realized he would live to fight another day.

 It was morning when Holmdahl before the relief train returned the survivors of Holmdahl's small band to Mexico City.
 There he was taken to a hospital and finally received medical attention for his multiple wounds.
 He had suffered two broken ribs, both hands were badly burned, while sand and cinders had blown into his face and arms.
-Holmdahl wrote it was "more than three weeks before he was released from the hospital to take the field again.
+Holmdahl wrote it was "more than three weeks before he was released from the hospital to take the field again."

 By now Zapata's men controlled nearly all of southern Mexico, which made Madero desperate enough to recall the most hated man in Mexico, General Victoriano Huerta to lead a campaign against Zapata.
 Huerta's men crushed Zapatas men in the field and committed brutal atrocities against the civilian populous, at point ordering Holmdahl's commanding officer, General Juvencio Robles to "hang them from trees like ear rings".
 It was during this campaign against Zapata where Holmdahl befriended a small brown-and-white mongrel dog.
 During the endless dangerous patrols through rebel county, the little mutt provided a measure of company and amusement of the hard and battle hardened men under Holmdahl's command.
 When on the move, the dog nestled itself comfortably in the saddle between the big saddle horn and his masters lean body.
-Holmdahl remarked the dog could maintain it's seat even during a gallop over broken terrain.
+Holmdahl remarked the dog could maintain its seat even during a gallop over broken terrain.